ashish051321/system-metrics-logger-parent/README.md

 2. **Version Conflicts**
    - If you encounter version conflicts, consider using `compile` scope in your local build
    - Or align your project's Spring Boot version with the metrics logger version

+3. **Connection Pool Metrics Not Showing**
+   - Verify that Spring Boot Actuator is enabled
+   - Check if you're using either Tomcat JDBC or HikariCP
+   - Look for debug messages in the logs
+   - Ensure the connection pool is properly configured

 ## License